10 Nov 2018 Marsha Tusk

 SimplEOS, an app for storing EOS explicitly, has been launched both for PCs and Android devices, but EOS RIO’s claim was reviewed by Google, and the app was successfully unlisted in order to protect EOS users from a scam like this one.

 Many users have been a victim of similar malicious acts.
-YouTubers, the Hogetwins, lost over $8,000 in crypto from fake third-party EOS wallet on the Apple App store.
-Apple removed the app from its platform shortly after the story gained momentum in the social media.
+YouTubers, the Hogetwins, lost over $8,000 in crypto from a fake third-party EOS wallet on the Apple App Store.
+Apple removed the app from its platform shortly after the story gained momentum on social media.

-EOS RIO ’s development team proposed to users to only download software from trusted developers or official outlets.Scam News Crypto wallet EOS
+EOS RIO ’s development team proposed to users to only download software from trusted developers or official outlets.Scam News Google Crypto wallet EOS Apple scam YouTube